2022 Kyrgyzstan–Tajikistan clashes

 A series of sporadic border clashes resumed between Kyrgyzstan and Tajikistan on 27 January 2022, following a series of clashes in 2021 between the two countries.

 Kyrgyzstan officials said that the clashes escalated on 14 September 2022, with Tajik forces using tanks, APCs, and mortars to enter at least one Kyrgyz village and shelling the airport of the Kyrgyz town of Batken and adjacent areas.
 Both nations blamed each other for the fighting.
 The border conflict continued for two days, after which the parties were able to agree to a ceasefire on the night of 16 September 2022, which only held for about a day.

 Kyrgyzstan's President Sadyr Japarov said in a televised address that his country would continue efforts to resolve the Kyrgyz–Tajik border issues in a purely peaceful way.
 Tajikistan's foreign ministry stated that the key to resolving the conflict lay in negotiations, and it reiterated its position that Kyrgyzstan had instigated the fighting.
 Russian news agencies reported that both Kyrgyzstan and Tajikistan had agreed to pull out additional military hardware and forces from the border, citing a statement from the head of the Sughd Region of Tajikistan.
 On 20 September 2022, Tajikistan and Kyrgyzstan signed a peace deal.

 Background

 Historical context

-The territories that comprise present-day Kyrgyzstan and Tajikistan, both formerly part of the Khanate of Kokand, were conquered by the Russian Empire in the 19th century.
+The territories that comprise present-day Kyrgyzstan and Tajikistan, both formerly part of the Uzbek Khanate of Kokand, were conquered by the Russian Empire in the 19th century.
 In the 1920s, the Soviet Union imposed delimitation in the two regions which resulted in enclaves.
 Both countries became independent in 1991 when the Soviet Union dissolved.
 Both countries are also members of the Shanghai Cooperation Organization (SCO) and Collective Security Treaty Organization (CSTO), and are theoretically allied to each other.